- Learning to a Greater Degree Contract

 About the Faculty

 Political science courses are taught by experienced and dynamic faculty members who believe in individualized attention for their students.
 This personal approach is enhanced by UCM's 18 to 1 student-faculty ratio.
 Upon declaring a major in the Department of Government, International Studies, and Languages, students may request that a faculty adviser personally assist them in planning their program.
 In addition to a wide range of academic and professional experience, all of the department's faculty members have earned doctorates in their fields.
 Faculty members stay current with their profession through research, writing and participation in regional, national and international conferences.

-Political science students have many opportunities to become involved on Central Missouri's campus, including membership in the Political Science Students Association, an organization that helps members further their professional interests, and the Pre-Law Student Association, an organization that helps members prepare for law school.
+Political science students have many opportunities to become involved on Central Missouri's campus, including membership in the Students for Political Action, an organization that helps members further their professional interests, and the Pre-Law Student Association, an organization that helps members prepare for law school.
 Qualified students may also pursue membership in Pi Sigma Alpha, the department's honor organization in political science.
 Students who are active politically may want to join the College Democrats or College Republicans, organizations that develop political awareness and stimulate interest in governmental affairs.
 The department also offers internships to qualified political science students, allowing them to gain practical experience working within various governmental and political units.
 Stipends are provided by some participating agencies.